mailto:firstname.lastname@example.orgMore bicycle articles by David S. Lawyer

 Rotating the ring gear around the fixed sun gear causes all the planets to rotate, both around their own axes and around the sun too.
 Kind of a double rotation like the earth rotating both around its own axis and also rotating all the way around the sun once a year.
 But how do we capture the rotation of the planetary gears around the sun gear?
 After all, the individual axis of any planet gear is obviously not concentric with the sun.

 To obtain another object rotating concentric with the sun and containing the planets, we create a "carrier" for the 4 planets out of a metal flat washer of about 4 cm. outside diameter and say 1/2 cm. thick to make it strong.
 Place the center of this washer over the sun gear so that it symmetrical covers the 4 planets (which are uniformly spaced around the sun gear).
 Then drill a small hole in the center of each planet and continue drilling through the flat washer.
 Then stick a pin (like a short, thick nail) thru each hole thereby connecting up the flat washer to each of the planets.
-But the flat washer isn't connected to the sun gear (Imagine the hole in the flat washer is a little larger than the sun gear).
 Each planet is still free to rotate around its center pin (tiny nail-like axle).
-Thus the large-scale rotation of the 4 planets around the sun-gear is captured by the flat washer (aka carrier) which is concentric with the fixed sun gear and rotates at the same speed that the planets rotate around the sun.
+But the large-scale rotation of the 4 planets around the sun-gear is captured by the flat washer (aka carrier) which is concentric with the fixed sun gear and rotates at the same speed that the planets rotate around the sun.

 Now, when the ring gear is rotated, the planet pinions circle the sun just as before, but now this flat washer rotates too.
 Of course, the planets, in addition to rotating about the sun, also spin around their own axes (the 4 pins).
 Since this flat washer has a hole in its center, the bicycle axle goes right through this hole and the washer is free to turn with respect to the stationary (non-rotating) axle.